hikeventures/hikeventures.github.io/_posts/2016-08-02-apple-watch-suunto-spartan.markdown

 When Apple released the Apple Watch for the first time I decided to purchase a [Suunto Traverse](http://www.hikeventures.com/Suunto-Traverse-Ambit3-differences/) simply because it offered GPS and better battery life.
 The battery life of the Apple Watch might be ok if you plan to go running for 1 hour or so but if you go on a long hike with GPS switched on you don't want to start charging your watch every view hours.
 My [Suunto Traverse](http://www.hikeventures.com/Suunto-Traverse-Ambit3-differences/) could handle a full day of hiking with GPS switched on.
 As Apple did not mention anything about an improved battery life of the Apple Watch Series 2 we can probably expect a battery life of 18 hours with GPS switched off.

-Apple has worked with Nike and developed the Apple Watch Nike+ which offers some additional features for runners.
-If you are just into running then the Apple Watch Nike+ sounds like a nice package as you don't need such a long battery life and it also comes with an built in heart-rate monitor on your wrist.
-The [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch) still requires you to wear a heart-rate monitor around your chest.

-# Conclusion

-If you are into multisport or any activity which lasts several hours then I would probably get the [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch).
-If you only go running then the Apple Watch Nike+ is probably a better option.
-If you are an iPhone user then the Apple Watch Series 2 is obviously a better choice if you don't plan activities which lasts several hours.
-However, as I have not tested the Apple Watch Series 2 I will need to see how long the watch might actually work with GPS switched on.

 ---

 <script type="text/javascript">